Originate/OriginateFoundation/README.md

 ```

 ## Logging
-The default `NSLog()` function does not get stripped automatically when building for release.
+The default `NSLog()` function does not get stripped automatically when building a release build.
 Neither does it contain information about the function and context in which it was used.

 ### OFLog()
 `OFLog()` ensures that…